GasinAn/markdown2latex/markdown/content.md

 Welcome to *markdown2latex*!
 Using this tool, you can happily write documents in Markdown (probably using fantastic editors like Typora).
 In one click, you will generate \LaTeX code and pdf.

+This document is written in Markdown (and rendered into \LaTeX pdf using this tool), so this can be viewed as a sample.

 # How to use it?

-This tool is still in early development (originally used by myself to generate assignment submission pdfs), so feel free to submit issues and PRs.
+This tool is still in early development (originally used by myself to generate assignment submission pdfs), so feel free to submit issues and PRs, or contact me directly (since I may have encountered the problem before).

 * Write your document in `/markdown/content.md`.
 * Put your image in `/images/`.